 In many societies, education is used as a way to decrease violence in a society.
 Children are sent to school in order to deter them from joining gangs or committing crimes.
-School is offered as an ‘alternative’ to criminal life, and so long as children are given the chance to go to school, they have one other pathway away from a life of violence.
+School is offered as an ‘alternative’ to criminal life, which is seen as a huge barrier to education.
+So long as children are given the chance to go to school, they have one other pathway away from a life of violence.

 Similarly, when people go to school, they learn about values, ethics and compassion.
 This enables them to learn why violence is not a good choice in life.

 A microcosm is something that has miniature characteristics of something much larger.
 When we call school a microcosm of society, we look schools like little societies in themselves.
 There’s a principal (the president?), classrooms (suburbs?), nurses and administrators.

 In some schools, students even have the chance of democratic education where they can be child citizens, having a vote on how their ‘mini society’ should be run.